danielfm/danielfm.github.io/_posts/2014-06-05-why-are-continuations-so-darn-cool.md

 responds with an error, i.e. HTTP 409, in which case the procedure updates `session` with the session id given by the server and retries the request.

-The code looks good, except that it's **broken.**
+The code makes sense, but it's **broken.**

-This procedure is not tail-recursive so, when it's retried, another stack frame is pushed to the call stack and, even though the second request succeeded, what gets returned to the caller is the response to that first unauthorized request.
+The recursive call is not made in tail position.
+So, when it happens, another stack frame is pushed to the call stack and even though the retried request succeeds, what gets returned to the caller is the response to that first unauthorized request.

-If only we had the chance to return that second response right to the caller instead of having the stack to unwind itself...
+If only we had the chance to **return** that second response right to the caller instead of having the stack to unwind itself...

-{% highlight scheme %}
+{% highlight racket %}
 (define (perform-request! session method params)
   ;; ...

   (when (request-denied? response)
     (update-session-id! session response)

+    ;; Something like this
-    (return (perform-request! ...))) ; magic needed here (parse-json response))
+    (return (perform-request! ...)))

+  (parse-json response))
 {% endhighlight %}